IO-Aerospace-software-engineering/Astrodynamics/README.md

 #This command must be executed with admin rights
 cmake --install IO.Astrodynamics

-#When you create a project that will use the SDK, don't forget to import **Data** into your build directory.
+#When you create a project that will use the framework, don't forget to import **Data** into your build directory.
 #We suggest you to use Data from IO.Astrodynamics.Tests project because these data have been used to approved software
 #You could use one of these scripts to copy data folder:
 #========Windows user======== :